 However, one study published in 2014 suggests that the worldwide production of onion and garlic increased by 25 percent in the prior 10 years, contributing to an increase in rates of allergy to those foods.

-Allergic reactions to garlic might manifest as immediate allergic symptoms, as in your case, or delayed eczema-type skin rashes in areas of contact (called contact dermatitis).
+With garlic allergy, reactions might manifest as immediate allergic symptoms, as in your case, or delayed eczema-type skin rashes in areas of contact (called contact dermatitis).
 Cases of respiratory reactions have also been described among people who have occupational exposure.

-For some, the reactions only occur after exposure to raw garlic because they are allergic to a component of the protein that breaks down with heat.
+For some with garlic allergy, the reactions only occur after exposure to raw garlic because they are allergic to a component of the protein that breaks down with heat.
 Others, like you, are allergic to both raw and heated forms.

 Since garlic is not a top allergen, be mindful that it may not be listed on a food label, but rather covered under term, such as “spice blend” or “flavoring”.

-Hopefully, as research progresses, we will learn more about these rarer forms of food allergy.
+Hopefully, as research progresses, we will learn more about garlic allergy and other rarer forms of food allergy.